UMaine-NMD-211-Fall-2020/Lab6-ButtonsAndRGBLEDs/README.md

 ### Goals
 - Run Ardunio without computer
 - Understand the point of a resistor
-- Use a button
+- Use a button, with power, without sending signal to the Arduino
-- RGB LED color mixing
-- RGB LED on/ off with button

 ### To Turn In
 Make a folder for lab 6 in your google drive folder.